DavidLBoyd1986/aws-eks-deployment/README.md

 - EKS IAM Resources - Two Roles are created: EKS Cluster Role and EKS Node Role
 - BH Infrastructure - Two ec2 instances are deployed as Bastion Hosts (Linux and Windows)
 - EKS Infrastructure - The EKS Cluster and Node Group are created with 1 Running Node
+- ECR Repostiory - For the Image being deployed

+Private Clusters:
+- Transit gateway - The private-clusters require this to access the private clusters endpoint.

 <h3>The Kubernetes Resources deployed:</h3>